Domipoke/Essential/README.md

 To import better
 - String
 - Number
+- Date
+- Boolean

-Copy this into your project:
+copy this in your file

-element.prototype = require("essential").element
-Example:
+const { edate,enumber,estring, eobject, eboolean } = require("@gp4e/essential")

-String.prototype = require("essential").String
+String.prototype = estring

-Number.prototype = require("essential").Number
+Number.prototype = enumber
+Date.prototype = edate
+Object.prototype = eobject
+Boolean.prototype = eboolean

+if one of this variables are just used you can use this: